creativescala/doodle/docs/src/main/mdoc/core/index.md

 ## Point

-A `Point` represents a location in the 2-D plane.
+A @scaladoc[Point](doodle.core.Point) represents a location in the 2-D plane.
 We can construct points from cartesian (xy-coordinates) or polar (radius and angle) coordinates as shown below.

 ```scala mdoc
 Point(1.0, 1.0) // cartesian coordinates